Taneemkibria/Milestone-Project-1/README.md

     3. As a First Time visitor, I want to be able to find the contact information easily to solve any queries that I might have, or has not been answered on the site.

         1. The contact us page link can be seen clearly in the navigation bar on each page
-        2. A from conatining a message box can be used for queries on the contact us page.
+        2. A form containing a message box can be used for queries on the contact us page.
         3. At the bottom of the page there are social media icons which direct to the companies social pages where they can also be contacted.